LarssonOliver/si-printer-bridge/README.md

 ## Materials

-Here is a list of materials used to create a SI-Printer.
+Here is a list of materials used to create a si-printer-bridge.

 | **Component** | **Qty** | **Note** |
 |---|---|---|